1131-NCCUBionf/pro3/README.md

 ## Files

-* hw3_ref.py: You can start from this reference code, and try to write your own comment in English.
+* hw3_ref.py: You can start from this reference code and try to write your own comment in English.
 * pam100.txt
 * pam250.txt
 * test_global.fasta
 * result_global.fasta: You should output your alignment in FASTA format.
 * test_local.fasta
 * result_local.fasta

 ## Command

 Executing your code with the following command.